allordacia/stag_hard/README.md

 1. **Launch the Application**: Run the STAG executable for your operating system.
 2. **Select Image Directory**: Use the graphical interface to browse and select the directory containing your images.
-3. **Set Tag Prefix**: Either accept the default ("st") prefix or enter a custom one.
-This helps in organizing and identifying STAG-generated tags.
+3. **Set Tag Prefix**: Either accept the default ("st") prefix, enter a custom one, or leave it empty to use no prefix at all (though this is not recommended).
+The prefix helps in organizing and identifying STAG-generated tags.
 4. **Choose Options**:
     - Decide whether to skip images that have already been tagged by STAG.
     - Opt to simulate the tagging process without making any changes (useful for testing).